You can add additional code to the matomo.js

 _paq.push(['MyPlugin.trackme']);

-You may hook into events to add additional tracking parameters to tracking requests.
-Your plugin can access these tracking parameters server side, store the value in a dimension and provide new reports based on this data.
+You may hook into events to add additional tracking parameters to tracking requests by adding a plugin.
+Your plugin can then access these added tracking parameters server side, store the value in a dimension and provide new reports based on this data.

 function init() {